RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 ## Requirements

-As with any other VPN network, you'll need 2 devices, a server and a client
+As with any other VPN network, you'll need two devices, a server and a client

 ### VPS